BJP cites Kerala's COVID performance, slams Maha for 'failure'

 "I appeal to people to protest outside their homes by holding black placards, black ribbons and wearing black masks between 11 am and 12 noon on Friday.
 They should maintain social distancing during the protest," Patil said.
 The Congress, which is one of the constituents in the Sena-led Maha Vikas Aghadi (MVA) government, meanwhile said that the BJP was "anti-Maharashtra".

-"It wasexpected that the BJP would standup against the Centre for the injustice meted out to Maharashtra and its people in terms of financial aid.
-It is now clear that the BJP's loyalties do not lie with Maharashtra," state Congress spokesperson Sachin Sawant said..
+"It was expected that the BJP would stand up against the Centre for the injustice meted out to Maharashtra and its people in terms of financial aid.
+It is now clear that the BJP's loyalties do not lie with Maharashtra," state Congress spokesperson Sachin Sawant said.
+Meanwhile, referring to Leader of Opposition Devendra Fadnavis' recent visit to Governor BS Koshyari, another Congress spokesman Atul Londhe alleged the BJP leader was trying to "destabilise" the MVA government.

+"On the face of it, Fadnavis met the governor to complain about the alleged failure of the government, but people have seen through his politics of frequently visiting the governor and forming a government in the early hours (in November last year).
+Londhe was referring to the government formed by Fadnavis, a former CM, with the support of NCP's Ajit Pawar amidst the political instability in the state after the hung verdict of the Assembly.
+However, the arrangement didn't last long and the government collapsed within 80 hours.

+The Congress spokesperson also asked the BJP to ensure that Maharashtra is paid its pending GST refund from the Centre at the earliest..

 ALSO READ